2026 Legislative Priorities

 Advance Immigrant Rights

-We’re always fighting the harm caused by the criminal legal system and that’s why we support the 2026 Oregon Immigrant Justice Package, which includes measures aimed at expanding access to legal services, medical care, food assistance, housing support, and protections against ICE raids, racial discrimination and profiling, data breach, and masked law enforcement agents.
+These measures strengthen our public safety system by expanding access to legal services, medical care, food assistance, and housing support, as well as protections against ICE raids, racial discrimination and profiling, data breaches, and masked law enforcement agents.

 Protect M110-Funded Behavioral Health Services